Summer in Scilla: Swordfish, Sunlight, and the Secret in the Sauce

 So for all the attention paid to its role in heart health or longevity, we sometimes forget the simplest reason it’s been used for centuries: it tastes good.

-Polyphenols are the olive tree’s natural defense against insects, disease, and environmental stress.
+Polyphenols are the olive’s natural defense against insects, disease, and environmental stress.
 Though they make up only about 2% of the compounds in olive oil, they punch well above their weight.
 They help protect the oil itself from oxidation and rancidity — and when we consume them, they protect our cells in much the same way.

 In fact, the European Food Safety Authority (EFSA) recognizes this benefit: extra virgin olive oil may carry a health claim if it contains at least 5 mg of hydroxytyrosol and related polyphenols per 20g of oil, which helps protect blood lipids from oxidative stress.
 But beyond the gustatory advantage and legitimate health claims, there’s another benefit to seeking out fresh, well-made olive oils that have higher polyphenol levels: they perform better in the kitchen.
 Higher-polyphenol oils are more stable under heat, resisting oxidation during cooking and sautéing and frying far better than refined oils or low-polyphenol alternatives.
 That means better flavor, longer shelf life, and a healthier finished dish.